Webinars are now central to our CPD offer. You can see which ones are coming up here.

-Scroll down to browse our events and click on the tabs for more information on each of our new webcast series.
-On purchase you will be sent access to the training, by purchasing this product you agree to use it for your own CPD purposes only.
+Scroll down to browse our webcasts and click on the tabs to purchase access to the webcast.
+On purchase you will be sent access to the training; it's important to note that by purchasing this product you agree to use it for your own CPD purposes only.

 If you are an SLA member, please ensure you have logged in before booking to obtain members pricing.